canincarlos/LastCatStanding/README.md

 There is another glitch that I've noticed with Bootstap as well; sometimes when setting parameters for varying screensizes, the setting will not display correctly, even though the code is written correctly. *More on this later.*

-Now for what I don't like about Bootstrap ... honestly, I don't really know except that I've been using it since it was released ... and it feels clunky now.
+Now for what I don't like about Bootstrap ... honestly, I don't really know except that I've been using it since it was released ... and it feels clunky now (it feels like Legos, and I want Technics!).
 The buttons and designs are wonderful, the aesthetic is pleasing, and the implementation is often fairly straight-forward.
 It's the centering of objects that always frustrates me; and exactly why I've been leaning more on Tailwind lately.

-The issue with Tailwinds' method of centering, is that objects are centered both horizontelly AND vertically.
+The issue with Tailwinds' method of centering, is that objects are centered both horizontelly AND vertically; you cannot seem to choose one or the other.
 This means that more `<div>` tags are required to position all objects in the layout accordingly.
-More `<div>` tags enable sections to be quarantined, and aligned without affecting other aspects of the layout.
+These additional `<div>` tags enable sections to be quarantined, and aligned without affecting other aspects of the layout.

+And this is most helpful when trying to create a UI that will function in predictable and aesthetically pleasing ways, across platforms.
+Granted, the additional `<div>` tags aren't horrible, because they can also be used to denote aspects of the page for accessibility purposes as well.